 Steve Aoki’s iconic Dim Mak label celebrates the new year with 22 of 2019’s best tracks on Dim Mak Greatest Hits 2019: Originals.

-Starting all the way back in 1996, Steve Aoki’s Dim Mak Records has been a dominant force in both dance music and the music scene as a whole for several decades.
+Starting all the way back in 1996, Steve Aoki’s Dim Mak Records has been a dominant force in both EDM and the music scene as a whole for several decades.
 Known for their impressive selection of tunes that cover a variety of genres, 2019 was yet another successful year for the label.

 To celebrate Dim Mak’s accomplishments over the past year, Aoki and friends have given us a greatest hits compilation.
 Titled Dim Mak Greatest Hits 2019: Originals, the selection of tunes is well worth a listen.
 With house, bass, rap, pop, and more styles covered, get ready to revisit some of the best Dim Mak tracks of the year.